Brooklyn Bus Accident Attorneys

 Working with an experienced personal injury attorney, especially one who works in Brooklyn—like Jacoby & Meyers, LLP—can offer many benefits.
 Many clients find that working with our bus attorneys substantially increases the compensation that they ultimately recover for their injuries, especially when dealing with a reluctant insurance company.
 Not only that, our bus accident attorneys can provide much-needed guidance and peace of mind as you file your personal injury claim.

 So if you suffer injuries in a bus accident, you have the right to seek compensation for your expenses and your injuries.
-Contact Jacoby & Meyers, LLP, today to speak to your Brooklyn personal injury lawyer after a bus accident.
+Contact Jacoby & Meyers, LLP, today to speak to your Brooklyn Bus Accident lawyer after a bus accident.

 How Jacoby & Meyers, LLP, Can Help

 At Jacoby & Meyers, LLP, we have a solid history of successful personal injury claims in Brooklyn and the surrounding area.
 For example, after a runaway school bus accident, we helped the family of the victim obtain a $5.7 million jury verdict.

 We also helped the family of a young girl after her school bus driver ran over her foot and left her significantly scarred.

 These results cannot guarantee a favorable result in your claim; however, we endeavor to provide all of our clients with trustworthy, determined service that can help them maximize the compensation they receive for their injuries.